From Snapchat to Uber, the most successful startups in 2014 are here. Find out how they made the list.

 Square is still a relatively new company that is still trying to figure out its core business model.
 If it continues to invest in hiring, marketing and developing new products; Square could become a must-have service/product provider for retailers.

 After launching in 2008, Christophe Bisciglia and Amr Awadallah have witnessed their open-source enterprise version of Hadoop software rise to $4 billion in value.
 2014, however, was especially good for Cloudera.
 In March it was announced that Cloudera had “raised a whopping $900 million in financing from the likes of Google Ventures, T.Rowe Price, Intel and Michael Dell’s private equity arm.”

-With a lot of buzz surrounding big data, people are expecting Cloudera to be “well positioned to lead the big data push” by giving clients a place to store, analyze and manage big data.
+With buzz surrounding big data, people are expecting Cloudera to be “well positioned to lead the big data push;” By giving clients a place to store, analyze and manage big data.
 Being on top of this trend and developing a great product has helped Cloudera become an industry leader.